 I’ve tried it myself, and do feel much calmer when walking in the forest (especially if I don’t pay attention to my phone).
-So, take a stroll in the forest yourself, or even just hang out amongst the trees – it’ll probably help relieve your anxiety.
+So, take a stroll in the forest yourself, or even just hang out amongst the trees – it’ll probably help you find anxiety relief.

-Exercise makes coping with anxiety much easier, as I’ve found from personal experience.
+Exercise is a classic and effective way to relieve anxiety, as I’ve found from personal experience.
 When I lift weights, run, or swim, not only do I get distracted and clear my mind, but I can feel the stress “breaking up” in me.